 How to make the Sel Roti

-Beat the batter with a spoon until fluffy.
-Once the oil is hot, pour the batter into hot oil in the shape of a circle.
+- Beat the batter with a spoon until fluffy.
+Once the oil is hot, pour the batter into hot cooking oil in the shape of a circle.

-Fry until golden on both sides.
-Drain oil and transfer the roti on a plate.
+- Fry until golden on both sides.
+Drain the cooking oil and transfer the roti on a plate.

-In the other recipe, I got for this dish, they have added 250 gms of wheat flour for 1 Kg of Rice.
+- In the other recipe, I got for this dish, they have added 250 gm of wheat flour for 1 kg of Rice.

-The batter is very tricky and needs the practice to work on making the circles when poured into the hot oil.
+- The batter is very tricky and needs the practice to work on making the circles when poured into the hot cooking oil.
 You can adjust the shapes with rods or chopsticks.